- Dapagliflozin oral tablet is available as a brand-name drug. It’s not available in a generic form. Brand name: Farxiga.

 Dapagliflozin is a prescription drug.
 It comes as an oral tablet.

-This drug is only available as the brand-name drug Farxiga.
-It isn’t available as a generic drug.
+Dapagliflozin is only available as the brand-name drug Farxiga.
+It’s not available in a generic form.

 Dapagliflozin may be used as part of a combination therapy.
 That means you need to take it with other drugs.